Frequently Asked Questions

 Does everyone receive a T-Shirt and Medal?

-How are the courses marked?
+How are the races marked?

 What happens in case of inclement weather?